mathiasverraes/15yearsddd/manuscript/cyrille-martraire/essay.md

 ### Internal implementation hackery

 Also note that neutral elements may call for some internal magical hacks for their implementation.
-You may rely on a magic value like -1 or Integer.MIN-VALUE, or on some special combination of magic values.
+You may rely on a magic value like `-1` or `Integer.MIN-VALUE`, or on some special combination of magic values.
 You may think it’s bad code, and it would be if it was meant to be seen or used regularly.
 However as long as it’s well-tested (or built from the tests) and as long as it’s totally invisible for the caller of the class, then it will only cause harm when you are changing this class itself, which is probably acceptable.
 A monoid typically is not subject to a lot of changes, it’s a finely tuned and highly consistent system that just works perfectly, thanks to its mathematical ground.

 ### Established Formalisms, for Living Documentation